How To Prevent Diabetes

 - Buy fruits and vegetables for sweet and crunchy treats.

-- Stay away from chips, cookies, white bread...items that are high in processed sugars, flours and fats.
+- Stay away from chips, cookies, white bread...items that are high in processed sugars, flours and fats (yes, all the good stuff).

 - Learn to read the nutritional food labels!
 The main ingredients are first.